Merrick Art Gallery

 ph: 724-846-1130

-A taste of the past, a vision for the future.
+A taste of the past,

-Founded by the celebrated New Brighton industrialist, Edward Dempster Merrick (1832-1911), The Merrick is home to a stunning collection of French, German, English, and American paintings from the 18th and 19th Century.
+Founded by the celebrated New Brighton industrialist, Edward Dempster Merrick (1832 - 1911), The Merrick is home to a stunning collection of French, German, English, and American paintings from the 18th and 19th Century.
 The collection features examples of romantic, realistic, and impressionistic art by prominent American and European artists, including Prud'hon, Courbet, Winterhalter, Sully, and Curran.
 Most prominent is a collection of Hudson River School paintings featuring the works of Durand, Moran, Kensett, Casilear, and Trost Richards.

 1100 Fifth Avenue